 - 1. Ensure delivery of emergency services is focused on sending the appropriate resource - 2.
-Focus on eliminating redundancy and improve efficiency in emergency medical response performances by working with partner agencies - 3.
-Enhance Data Analysis Program - 4.
-Continue to adjust and refine new Computer Aided Dispatch (CAD) system with Automatic Vehicle Location (AVL)
+Focus on eliminating redundancy and improve efficacy in emergency medical response performances by working with partner agencies

-- 5. Monitor turnout and response times to all incidents; identify and eliminate barriers - 6.
-Utilize Intterra to optimize Fire District coverage for emergency incidents - 7.
-Expand Community Paramedic Program - 8.
-Expand Single-Role Paramedic deployment model in targeted areas - 9.
-Implement and evaluate Low Priority Response Unit programs - 10.
+- 3. Implement/Utilize Interra and First Watch platforms. - 4.
+Continue to adjust and refine Computer Aided Dispatch (CAD) system with Automatic Vehicle Location (AVL) - 5.
+Develop the methodology for which the Fire District will evaluate and communicate response performance - 6.
+Monitor turnout and response times to all incidents; identify and eliminate barriers, quarterly - 7.
+Expand Single-Role Paramedic deployment model in targeted areas - 8.
+Implement and evaluate Low Priority Response Unit programs - 9.
 Implement and evaluate alternative response plans for specific call types